OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-2.0.md

 When the installer finishes, Octopus Manager will appear.
-Make sure the Octopus service is running by clicking **Start**.
+Make sure the Octopus service is running by clickingÂ **Start**.

 ![](/docs/images/3048129/3277991.png)